JPWS2013/16413-fa2022-project/README.md

 </p>

 As shown in the two GIFs above, it can be seen that the RRT-generated trajectory is not optimal because it contains several unnecessary movements of the arm.
 By contrast, the optimized trajectory moves the arm as directly as possible from the start to the goal position without those unecessary movements.

+### Challenges Faced ###
+One of the challenges we faced was figuring out how to implement the joint limit and max joint velocity constraints.
+We initially wanted to encode that as one constraint that checks the entire matrix of decision variables but realized pydrake does not allow constraints to be defined this way.
+Ultimately, we decided to implement these constraints separately for each joint.